 Your likelihood of pregnancy depends on the type and number of fibroids you have.
-Women who have more than six fibroids removed are less likely to get pregnant than those who have fewer fibroids removed.
+Women who have more than six fibroids removed are than those who have fewer fibroids removed.

 Because this procedure can weaken your uterus, there is a chance that your uterus could tear as your pregnancy progresses or during labor.
 Your doctor will likely recommend that you have a cesarean delivery to prevent this complication.
 They may recommend scheduling this shortly before your actual due date.

 Your cesarean might be able to be performed through your myomectomy incision site.
 This can reduce the number of scars you have.

 If you have uterine fibroids that are causing symptoms, myomectomy can be used to remove them and relieve your symptoms.
 The type of myomectomy procedure you have depends on the size of your fibroids and where they’re located.

 Talk with your doctor to find out if this surgery’s right for you.
 Make sure you understand all the possible benefits and risks before you decide to go ahead with the procedure.